mlabarrere/webcam-recognition/README.md

 * Crop your pictures to avoid loosing training examples

-  If the prompt prints this `Warning : Impossible to find Paolo`, it means that on a picture, he wasn't able to recognise anyone.
+  If the prompt prints this `Impossible to find Paolo`, it means that on a picture, he wasn't able to recognise anyone.
 Meaning you just lost a training example.

 * Turn lights on and show yourself

-The model will have hard time recognising you in a middle of the night, or if you have changed drastically from your training pictures until now.
-Ex : You just shaved your beloved beard, you have no longer skater's long hairs, etc...
+The model will have hard time recognising you in a middle of the night, or if you have changed drastically from your training pictures.
+Ex : You just shaved your beloved beard, you have no longer a skater's long hair, etc...

 * Avoid twins